How do I contact the Doctor of Plant Health office?

 How do I make arrangements to visit campus?

 We welcome students to visit the campus to see the program firsthand, meet DPH related faculty, and to discuss the potential of this exciting program for their careers.
-To contact the Director, Dr. Gary Hein see Contact Us for mail, telephone, and email contact information.
+To contact the Director, Dr. Jeff Bradshaw see Contact Us for mail, telephone, and email contact information.

 What materials are required for application to the DPH program?